Community Fridge Investment Fund

 Improving buildings

-Improving buildings and facilities related to your fridge
+Improving buildings and facilities related to fridges

 -